tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 As a developer, DBA or DevOps user,

-1. Create/Destroy your autonomous database instances using a command line interface.
+1. Create/Destroy your Autonomous AI Database instances using a command line interface.
 2. Interact with Oracle Cloud Infrastructure resource using a CLI instead of a web console.

 ### Required Artifacts

-- An Oracle Cloud Infrastructure account with privileges to create dedicated autonomous databases.
+- An Oracle Cloud Infrastructure account with privileges to create dedicated Autonomous AI Databases.
 - A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace.

     *Note: The OCI Marketplace 'Developer Cloud Image' is pre-configured with many client tools and drivers including OCI command line interface.*